xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 ![swatches-list.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/swatches-list.png)

 Initially there are no swatches, so the swatch list is empty.
-The store admin needs to create any swatches they require from scratch.
+The store administrator needs to create any swatches they require from scratch.

 To create a swatch: